Bachelor of Science in Strategic Studies and Defense Analysis

 This course is designed to enhance the critical and creative thinking skills needed to solve complex and ill-defined problems.
 The key themes are problem framing, operational art, leadership, and the outcomes for human security.
 Students focus on historical and contemporary examples of strategic level planning in highly complex operations and use this learning as a framework for problem solving within and across agencies.
 Students complete a major team project that leverages skills learned to focus on a complex problem vignette that requires creating a course of action for the leader to meet the desired end state.
 There are no pre-requisites.

 A course that covers the study of frequency distributions, averages and standard deviations, normal curve, probability, decision-making, sampling techniques, testing hypotheses, chi-square, students-t and F-distributions, correlation and linear regression.
 Prerequisite: A college level mathematics course or equivalent as determined by departmental placement testing.
-Not open to students with credit in MA311.

 Political Science Courses